·

 You can expect to pay between $15-$60 (USD) per night for accommodation.
 Local guesthouses tend to be cheaper, with co-living spaces slightly more expensive.

-Whatsapp & Facebook Groups to Join:
+WhatsApp & Facebook Groups to Join:

 Transport